For

 donor advising, and non-profit management.
 Her recent projects include advising in the redesign of a major local public arts

-arts and culture, environmental preservation and restoration, sustainable agriculture, verified voting systems, social and
+and culture, sustainable agriculture, verified voting systems, social and economic justice, and education.
+Mary's clients

-economic justice, and education.
-Mary's clients include government agencies, non-profits, individuals, foundations, businesses,
+include government agencies, non-profits, individuals, foundations, businesses, and educational institutions.

-Before working as a consultant, Mary helped found a preschool focusing
+Before working as a consultant, Mary helped found a preschool focusing on the arts, worked as an actor in an educational

-on the arts, worked as an actor in an educational theatre company, directed productions for a youth theatre, and founded and
+theatre company, directed productions for a youth theatre, and founded and managed the nation’s first system of municipal

-managed the nation’s first system of municipal support for childcare centers.
-She worked as both a Community Arts Development
+support for childcare centers.
+She worked as both a Community Arts Development Officer and the Director of Programs for a

-Her long history of community involvement includes
+Her long history of community involvement includes community organizing

-She is the former Chair of the Madison CitiArts Commission (now the Madison Arts Commission), a former Police and Fire Commissioner,
+former Chair of the Madison CitiArts Commission (now the Madison Arts Commission), a former Police and Fire Commissioner,

-arts organization.
+garden.
 She is the proprietor of Mary Berryman Agard & Associates, formerly Hyperion Associates.

-the blues.
+and the blues.

 Selected Reports and Publications

-Park Street T with Paul Soglin
+The Park Street T with Paul Soglin

-Madison Cultural Plan
+Cultural Plan

-Wisconsin's Children and Our Common Prosperity
+Children and Our Common Prosperity

 Tried, True, and Protean with Jane Ahlstrom